Canadian soccer star Cyle Larin arrested for drunk driving in Florida

 According to the officer, Larin also offered several answers when asked how much alcohol he had consumed, at first saying none, then two drinks, then 2-3 “Vodka Red Bulls.”

-“Mr. Larin continued to changes his answers,” the officer said.
+“Mr. Larin continued to change his answers,” the officer said.

-Larin had difficult taking part in a field sobriety test, according to the arrest report.
+Larin had difficulty taking part in a field sobriety test, according to the arrest report.

 A Florida Highway Patrol spokesman said Larin was co-operative and “respectful” throughout.